 Fujifilm GFX 50S versus Fujifilm X-Pro2

 The Fujifilm GFX 50S and the Fujifilm X-Pro2 are two digital cameras that were officially introduced, respectively, in September 2016 and January 2016.
-Both the GFX and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a medium format (GFX) and an APS-C sensor.
+Both the GFX and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a medium format (GFX) and an APS-C (X-Pro2) sensor.
 The GFX has a resolution of 51.1 megapixel, whereas the X-Pro2 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm GFX 50S and the Fujifilm X-Pro2.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GFX – represents the basis for the calculations across all the size and weight measures).